isovector/certainty-by-construction/src/book/3-proofs.lagda.md

     *-identityˡ′ x = sym (*-identityˡ x)
 ```

-Because `sym` swaps which of its arguments is on the left and which is on the
+Because `def:sym` swaps which of its arguments is on the left and which is on the
-right, we should expect that applying `sym` twice should get us back to where we
+right, we should expect that applying `def:sym` twice should get us back to where we
 started.
 Is this so?
 We could try to ponder the question deeply, but instead we
 remember that we're now capable of doing computer-aided mathematics, and the
 more interesting question is whether we can prove it.
 And in fact we can!
 The